Earliest Recordings of The Eyes of Texas and Texas Fight

 On Sunday morning, May 20, 1928 – only a few days after the 25th anniversary of The Eyes of Texas, which made its debut on May 12, 1903 – members of the Longhorn Band and University Men’s Chorus boarded a train for San Antonio, and at a downtown hotel performed two songs that were released on a Victor Victrola record.
 They are the earliest recordings known of what have become longstanding University traditions.

-Texas Taps, better known today as the Texas Fight! song, was composed by Walter Hunnicut and first performed at the 1923 Thanksgiving Day football game between the University of Texas and Texas A&M, played that year in College Station.
-Hunnicut’s melody is a spoof on a traditional Farmers Fight! song then used at A&M. Listen closely.
+Texas Taps, better known today as the Texas Fight! song, was composed by Walter Hunnicutt and Burnet Pharr and first performed at the 1923 Thanksgiving Day football game between the University of Texas and Texas A&M, played that year in College Station.
+Hunnicutt’s melody is a spoof on a traditional Farmers Fight! song then used at A&M. Listen closely.
 If you string together the parts where “Texas Fight!” is sung and eliminate the rest, you’ll hear the familiar Taps bugle call.

 As with The Eyes of Texas, a yell precedes Texas Taps.
 Unfortunately, the cheer is shouted quickly and hard to understand, though it turns out to be a slight variation from the original Rattle-de-Thrat yell created in 1896.
 (More on UT yells and cheers is here.)
 The yell heard on the recording is: